railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 You can manage stock through journals in the same way as you can manage your accounts through journals.
-This approach has the great advantage of being able to define journals in various ways as you need them to meet your company's needs.
+This approach has the great advantage that you can define journals in various ways to meet your company's needs.

 For example, a large company may want to organize deliveries by department or warehouse.
 You can then create a journal and a manager for each department.
-The different users can then work in a journal as a function of their position in the company.
-That enables you to structure your information better.
+The different users can work in a journal as a function of their position in the company.
+That enables you to better structure your information.

-A company that does a lot of transport can organize its journals by delivery vehicle.
+A company doing a lot of transport can organize its journals by delivery vehicle.
 The different delivery orders will then be assigned to a journal representing a particular vehicle.
-Then if the vehicle has left the company you can confirm all the orders that are found in the journal all at the same time.
+When the vehicle has left the company, you can confirm all the orders that are found in the journal all at the same time.

 .. index::